 There is a workaround, however.
 If you store your Cryptocurrency in Coinbase, you can register for a Coinbase Card — a Visa debit card, funded by your Coinbase balance, that will let you spend your Cryptocurrency anywhere that accepts Visa debit cards.

 If you can't find somewhere to spend your recently amassed (Cryptocurrency) fortune, you may want to consider using it for low-cost international money transfers.
 It's a lot faster than a traditional wire, has a lower surcharge, and can be converted into USD.

 Don't believe us?
-A recent Litecoin transaction, for a mind-boggling $99 million, took a mere two and a half minutes to reach the recipient, and the total processing fee came in at $0.40.
+A recent Litecoin transaction with a value of $99 million took a mere two and a half minutes to reach the recipient, and the total processing fee came in at $0.40.
 That would have taken a lot longer, and cost a lot more, through a bank.

 Obviously, in order to spend Cryptocurrency, you first have to acquire it.
 One of the easiest ways of doing so, outside of purchasing it through an exchange like Coinbase, is to be paid in it — just like you have your paycheck deposited into your bank account.

 It's unlikely your employer will swap your routing number for your Public Key so you can start being paid in Cryptocurrency.
 There are other ways to earn it, though.
 Social media platform Steemit, for example, rewards customers Cryptocurrency for curating content.

 And if you're feeling philanthropic, you can always donate some spare Cryptocurrency to a non-profit, with Give Crypto accepting donations and distributing them to those in need.
 The initiative is headed up by the CEO of Coinbase, so it's trustworthy.